Jonam-2004/Jonam-2004/README.md

 - **Tools**: Kafka, OpenCV, Wav2Vec, Whisper
 - **Databases**: MySQL, MongoDB

-## Current Projects
-- **Pronunciation Prediction Model**: Using the Whisper model to analyze speech for pronunciation accuracy.
-- **Sarcastic Review Prediction**: Machine learning based model to predict the sarcastic review.

 ## Achievements

+- Built a Pronunciation Prediction Model Using the Whisper model to analyze speech for pronunciation accuracy.
+- Developed a Sarcastic Review Prediction Machine learning based model to predict the sarcastic review.
 - Built a face recognition attendance system deployed on GitHub.
 - Successfully implemented QR code generation and scanning using Flask.